Pressio/pressio/docs/source/index.rst

 Arguably the main foundation of pressio is the use of generic programming--*or, more humbly, we can at least say that it is what we strive for*.
 Since the early development stages, we have relied on concept-driven design.
+Note, that, if you have used or use C++ templates, you *have* used concepts knowingly or not.
+This is because when you write a function or class template, you have some expectations of what a template needs to expose/do.
+C++20 concepts are, in some sense, a way to *explicitly* formalize those expectations.

+.. admonition:: To use the C++20 pressio concepts, you need to explicitly enable them

+   Until we can stably upgrade to C++20, we cannot by default use C++20 concepts, so we currently guard the concepts in pressio inside a preprocessor directive ``#ifdef PRESSIO_ENABLE_CXX20``.
+This can be enabled by using a C++20 compliant compiler and setting ``-DCMAKE_CXX_STANDARD=20`` at configure time.

+The behavior is as follows:

+- if ``PRESSIO_ENABLE_CXX20`` is *enabled*: if you do this, the pressio concepts are compiled and enforced *stricto sensu* on the pressio APIs as discussed by this documentation

+- if ``PRESSIO_ENABLE_CXX20`` is *disabled*: this is the default case because the default pressio C++ standard is currently C++14.
+In this case, the "C++20 concepts" are not compiled but the constraints they represent are still valid and implemented differently such that their enforcement is done via a combination of SFINAE and static asserts.

+`Read more about how we interpret C++ concepts and use them in pressio <concepts_note.html>`__.

+..
    Here, the term concept does not necessarily refer to the C++ concepts feature introduced in C++20.
    You can think of it more broadly as "what properties/syntax a type meets, what you can do with it and, also, what a type should definitely satisfy".

-Note, that, if you have used or use C++ templates, you *have* used concepts knowingly or not.
-This is becuase when you write a function or class template, you have some expectations of what a template is going to do.
-Concepts are basically a way to *explicitly* formalize those expectations.

-..
    The message we want to convey is that *"concepts" are a fundamental design part of pressio*.
 In our documentation, we make the effort to highlight the use of concepts by dedicating to each component of the library a full section to discuss and formalize how concepts are used in that component.

-Until we can stably upgrade to C++20, we cannot properly use C++20 concepts.
-The concepts in pressio are guarded inside a preprocessor directive.
-To enable them, it suffices to use a C++20 compiler and set ``-DCMAKE_CXX_STANDARS=20``.
-When disabled, the pressio code by default enforces them via, e.g., SFINAE, or in some cases (abusing the syntax) with static asserts.

 License and Citation